Geometry, dynamics, and arithmetic of $S$-adic shifts: Main results

 Moreover, taking $\mathbf{w} = \mathbf{e}_i$, we obtain that each subtile $\mathcal{R}(i)$ tiles periodically.
 This result seems to be new even in the periodic case. \end{remark}

-\begin{theorem} Let $S$ be a finite or infinite set of unimodular substitutions and let $(G,\tau)$ be an $S$-adic graph with finitely many vertices and associated edge shift $(E_G, \Sigma, \nu)$.
+\begin{theorem} \footnote{With the new proof presented in this manuscript, the set of vertices of $G$ can be infinite.
+This means that every shift can be represented as $(E_G,\Sigma)$ for some graph $G$.
+Since we do not want this manuscript to differ too much from the one published in {\it Ann.\ Inst.\ Fourier (Grenoble)}, we have kept the presentation using $S$-adic graphs.} Let $S$ be a finite or infinite set of unimodular substitutions and let $(G,\tau)$ be an $S$-adic graph with associated edge shift $(E_G, \Sigma, \nu)$.
 Assume that this shift is ergodic, the cocycle $A$ is log-integrable, and that it satisfies the Pisot condition.
 Assume further that $\nu$ assigns positive measure to each (non-empty) cylinder, and that there exists a cylinder corresponding to a substitution with positive incidence matrix.
 Then, for the directive sequence $\boldsymbol{\sigma}=(\tau(\gamma_n))$ of $\nu$-almost every walk $\boldsymbol{\gamma}=(\gamma_n) \in E_G$, {\roman{enumi}} \begin{enumerate} \itemsep1ex \item Assertions (\ref{i:11})--(\ref{i:15}) of Theorem~\ref{t:1} hold; \item Assertions (\ref{i:16})--(\ref{i:18}) of Theorem~\ref{t:1} hold provided that the collection $\mathcal{C}_\mathbf{1}$ associated with~$\boldsymbol{\sigma}$ forms a tiling of $\mathbf{1}^\bot$. \end{enumerate} \end{theorem}

 \begin{remark} The setting of Theorem~\ref{t:3} covers the (additive) Arnoux-Rauzy and Brun algorithms (see Sections~\ref{sec:arnoux-rauzy-words} and~\ref{sec:brun-words-natural}; recall that the assumption that the cocycle $A$ is log-integrable is always satisfied when the $S$-adic graph is finite), but also includes many multiplicative continued fraction algorithms (which correspond to infinite sets~$S$).
 Most prominently, according to \cite{Perron:07} (see also \cite[Proposition~8]{SCHWEIGER}) the admissible sequences of the Jacobi-Perron algorithm can be represented by an $S$-adic graph with finitely many vertices and log-integrability of the associated cocycle is proved in~\cite{Lagarias}.
 For the two-dimensional case an associated (infinite) set of substitutions can be found for instance in~\cite{BBJS14} (this can easily be generalized to higher dimensions).
 Also, the acceleration of the Arnoux-Rauzy algorithm together with the invariant measure proposed in~\cite{AvilaHubSkrip} fits into the framework of Theorem~\ref{t:3}. \end{remark}